 "During the Middle Ages Easter parades and plays were common in every churchyard and on every village green.
 Inside the church, altar boys took the role of the three Marys and acted out the story of the women arriving at the empty tomb.
-Games, dances, and feasts followed, turning Easter into one of the biggest days of the year.
+Games, dances, and feasts followed, making Easter a striking high point of the year.

 "In Greece and Russia the common greeting at Eastertide, 'Christ is risen,' was always met with the equally joyful response: 'He is risen indeed.'
 Everyone was allowed to give 'a holy kiss' to anyone he met.
 Such greetings are a joyous reminder of the real meaning of Easter.
-The Austrians have extended this Easter exuberance throughout the year when they greet one another daily with Gruss Gott, God bless you.
+The Austrians have extended this Easter exuberance throughout the year by greeting one another daily with Gruss Gott, God bless you.

 "Egg rolling and other games played with eggs probably date from the Middle Ages.
 In England, bishops & priests mingled freely with the people on the common, knocking hard-boiled eggs together to see whose could stay uncracked the longest.
 The church suggested that egg rolling symbolized the rolling away of the stone from Christ's tomb.
 Whether or not this was the real origin, egg rolling proved to be a great sport.
-It came to us from England and Germany, and like many other customs, has been Americanized.
+It came to us from England and Germany and was then Americanized.

 "Eating ham for Easter seems to be an English custom.
-Perhaps the reason is the same as that for eating eggs-to break the fast.
+Perhaps the reason is the same as that for eating eggs - to break the fast.
 After six weeks of meatless, eggless meals, anyone with a few spare shillings in his pocket celebrated by eating as well as he could.
 The choice of ham rather than beef or mutton was probably of pagan origin.
 The pig had long been a symbol of good luck and prosperity, as any child knows when he puts his pennies into a piggy bank.
 One of the greatest delicacies a Hungarian or Pol can order is roast suckling pig.
 Thus Christians continued to eat ham in the springtime, even after they were converted.